Non-Linear Analog Processing in MIMO Systems with Coarse Quantization: Introduction

-There has been extensive recent efforts to design receiver architectures and coding strategies using analog, hybrid, and digital beamforming with a small number of few-bit ADCs \cite{li2018achievable,ning2021prospective,han2021hybrid,molisch2017hybrid,heath2016overview,alkhateeb2014mimo,khalili2020throughput,dutta2020capacity,mollen2017achievable,mollen2016one,jacobsson2017throughput,pirzadeh2018spectral,li2017channel}.
-One method that has been proposed is to use digital beamforming architectures using one-bit ADCs \cite{mo2017channel}.
-A limitation of this approach is that digital beamforming requires an ADC per receiver antenna (two ADCs if input is considered in the complex domain), which leads to high power consumption.
-Furthermore, the restriction to one-bit ADCs may be prohibitively costly in terms of achievable rates.
-To mitigate this, {hybrid beamforming} has been proposed as an alternative approach.
-In hybrid beamforming, the receiver terminals in MIMO systems use a set of analog beamformers in the RF domain to combine the large number of analog signals at the receiver antennas and feed them to a small set of ADCs \cite{molisch2017hybrid,heath2016overview,alkhateeb2014mimo,bernardo2022}.
-Hybrid beamforming uses simple analog processing, linear processing in particular, to partially mitigate the rate loss due to low resolution quantization.
-In \cite{zirtiloglu2022} a power-efficient hybrid MIMO receiver is presented where the analog and digital processing are jointly optimized by using task-specific quantization techniques.
-The hybrid beamforming approach was further extended in \cite{khalili2021mimo}, where the use of hybrid blockwise architectures, consisting of delay elements, was considered.
-This allows for temporal linear processing of the received signals in the analog domain, providing additional degrees of freedom in choosing the processing function.
-Additionally, adaptive thresholds ADCs, were considered in \cite{khalili2021mimo}, which allow for modifying the ADC thresholds based on past quantization outputs.
-This has similarities with the operation of successive approximation register (SAR) ADCs \cite{suarez1975SAR, tang2022SAR}.
-The latter two approaches improve the channel capacity compared with that of the conventional hybrid beamforming architectures, however, the practical implementation of high precision analog delay elements, and SAR ADCs with high sampling rates is challenging due to synchronization issues and delay accuracy limitations.
+In addition to these beamforming architectures, an alternative approach to reduce ADC power consumption is to reduce the resolution of the ADCs.
+To elaborate, in the standard ADC design, power consumption is proportional to the number of quantization bins and hence grows exponentially in the number of output bits \cite{walden1999analog}, which prohibits the use of high resolution ADCs.
+There has been extensive recent efforts to design receiver architectures and coding strategies using analog, hybrid, and digital beamforming with few-bit ADCs \cite{li2018achievable,ning2021prospective,han2021hybrid,molisch2017hybrid,heath2016overview,khalili2020throughput,dutta2020capacity,jacobsson2017throughput,mo2015capacity,mo2017channel}.
+The restriction to few-bit ADCs leads to reduced communication rates compared to when high resolution ADCs are utilized.
+In hybrid beamforming with few-bit ADCs, simple analog processing, linear processing in particular, is used to partially mitigate the rate loss due to low resolution quantization \cite{zhao2020energy,roth2018comparison,mo2015capacity,khalili2018mimo,yu2023low}.
+In \cite{zirtiloglu2022}, a power-efficient hybrid MIMO receiver is presented where the analog and digital processing are jointly optimized by using task-specific quantization techniques.
+The hybrid beamforming approach was further extended in \cite{khalili2021mimo}, where hybrid blockwise architectures, consisting of delay elements, were considered.
+This allows for temporal linear processing of signals in the analog domain, providing additional degrees of freedom in choosing the processing function.
+Adaptive thresholds ADCs were considered in \cite{khalili2021mimo}, which allow for modifying the ADC thresholds based on past quantization outputs.
+This method has similarities with successive approximation register (SAR) ADCs \cite{suarez1975SAR}.
+The latter two approaches improve the channel capacity compared with conventional hybrid beamforming architectures, however, the practical implementation of high precision analog delay elements and SAR ADCs with high sampling rates is challenging due to synchronization issues and delay accuracy limitations.